 We help ministry leaders to become missionary leaders, who in turn work to foster a culture of mission within each parish.
 Dallas is a big diocese, and the only feasible way to impact the thousands of youth and young adults throughout the diocese is to follow the example of The Way.
 The master plan for evangelization crafted by Jesus Christ himself was to foster disciples—those who would carry on the efficacy of the God-Man’s legacy—who would in turn cultivate the growth of more disciples.

 Intrinsic to every human being’s core need is the person of Jesus Christ.
 True missionaries never stop witnessing to that need and the joy that abounds from knowing the person from whom the need exists.
 Further, the witness of a missionary is always offered through the lens of the culture and charism of the community served.
 Every decision made or project initiated by the Office of Youth, Young Adult, and Campus Ministries, no matter its size or impact, is done through the lens of this mission—to make missionaries.

-Missionaries are confident in the foundational understanding that a disciple-maker is first and foremost a disciple.
-Jesus Christ cares more about each person’s individual heart above what he or she might be able to achieve for the kingdom (Luke 10:20).
-A missionary seeks to be a reservoir of God’s abundant grace, sharing only in excess from the overflow, rather than a channel reserving nothing for oneself.
-The spirituality of the ministry leader and the ability to articulate a language of spiritual multiplication are bedrock principles for the development of a missional leader.
+Jesus Christ cares more about each person’s individual heart above what he or she can produce for the Kingdom.
+Ministry Leaders seek to be a reservoir of God’s abundant grace, sharing only in excess from the overflow, rather than a channel reserving nothing for oneself.
+A Ministry Leader must never allow their ministry to distract them from the work of personal discipleship and their own relationship with the Father.

 Who We Serve